jhradilek/vim-docbk/README.md

 ## Description

 The **vim-docbk** repository provides a collection of syntax files for the DocBook XML language.
+See also my [vim-snippets](https://github.com/jhradilek/vim-snippets) repository for snippets for this language.

 ## Installation